fvvsantana/machineLearning/README.md

     source('knn.r')
 ```
 Loads the script [knn.r](knn.r) and shows up a beautiful chart of the dataset iris, where we can easily identify the clusters of classes by color.
-To run every other R script change 'knn.r' by the relative path of the script.
+To run every other R script, change 'knn.r' by the relative path of the script.

 ## Tech stack
 * R (Caret)